 To make sure the look doesn't appear too fancy dress, choose thinner frames and keep the colours subtle.
 Also, don't get carried away with anything oversized as this could add too much juxtaposition with your face shape.

-Geometric sunglasses are a fearless choice for 2021.
-For any men looking to make a statement post-lockdown, these are the frames for you.
+Geometric sunglasses are a fearless choice for 2022.
+For any men looking to make a statement this summer, these are the frames for you.